MgNaiNai/jsonplaceholder-xhr-demo/README.md

 # JSONPlaceholder XHR Demo

-This project demonstrates how to make HTTP requests in JavaScript using **XMLHttpRequest** and handle responses using a **callback function**.
+This project demonstrates how to fetch data from a public API using **XMLHttpRequest (XHR)** in JavaScript and handle responses using the **callback pattern**.
-It uses the free JSONPlaceholder API to fetch a list of todos.
+It uses the free JSONPlaceholder API to retrieve a list of todos and logs the parsed JSON result.

 ## 📌 Features
-- Simple and clean XMLHttpRequest example
+- Uses XMLHttpRequest with callback-based handling
-- Demonstrates `readyState` and `status` handling
+- Parses JSON responses using `JSON.parse()`
-- Uses callback pattern for success and error
+- Detects success (`status === 200`) and errors (`status === 404`)
-- Beginner-friendly structure
+- Very beginner-friendly
-- Easy to reuse in other projects
+- Works in any modern browser

-## 📂 Code Example
+## 📂 JavaScript Code Example

 ```javascript
 // Function to get data from an API using XMLHttpRequest